 The proton beam pulse structure of harmonic 8 and harmonic 16 in 14 GeV, 6 Tp is shown in Fig. 5.18.
-Fig. 5.19 shows the dependence of the disruption length of the Hg jet on the proton beam pulse structure with a 14 GeV beam in 5 T. A pulse contains same total protons.
-Doubled bunches shows doubled disruption length.
-It indicates that the energy deposition by
+A pulse carries same number of protons with doubled bunch structures.
+Fig. 5.19 shows the dependence of the disruption length of the Hg jet on the proton beam pulse structure with a 14 GeV beam in 5 T. The solid line in Fig. 5.18 (a) and (b) show the global fit and independent fit of disruption length with both harmonic 8 and harmonic 16 bunches as a function of total energy deposition respectively.
+A liner fit function is used as follow: